 Read the full policy and find out how to fly at Kiplin HERE

 Please join the mailing list at the bottom of this page to keep up to date on all of the goings on at Kiplin.
 You can also read news and behind the scenes articles on our blog page.

 You can help us understand our audiences better and tell us about your visit by leaving your feedback on our visitor survey HERE.
 It takes around 3-5mins to complete.
 Thank you!

 Kiplin is a large site with many historic buildings, bodies of water, and some uneven surfaces.
 The upper floors of the Hall are accessed by two long shallow staircases.
-Unfortunately there is no lift to these levels.
-For those unable to manage the stairs there are folders of information and photographs to browse in the Tea Room.
+Unfortunately, there is no lift to these levels.
+For those unable to manage the stairs there are resources and photographs to browse in the Tea Room.
 Accessible toilets are located to the side of the drive near the clock tower.

 Free admission is available to carers/assistants of disabled visitors.
 Please contact Kiplin for free wheelchair loan – 01748 818178.

 Well-behaved dogs are welcome to enjoy the grounds at Kiplin, but must be kept on a lead, and are not permitted entry into the Hall.

 Kiplin is fundraising to change the historic gravel in the grounds to self-binding gravel that will make the paths more accessible.
 Make a donation to help Kiplin make improvements.

 General Admission Ticket Terms and Conditions

 Kiplin Hall Trust strives to offer affordable rates to visitors, the charity relies on ticket income to operate and thanks visitors for their ongoing support.